 Aspect G IG examples Sales pitch - Presentation structure in-line with classical rhetorical model including a logical presentation of information and clear conclusions .
 One or more parts of the rhetorical model are missing, e.g. relevant background info, clear conclusions.
-Business model Good business model description using lean canvas and including customer segment and early adopters, problem, solution, unique value proposition, revenue streams and channels.
-MOM testing used to motivate problem.
-Prototyping used to validate product-market fit.
-Vague and generic description of customer segments, e.g. all smartphone users in the world.
-Unclear description of how MOM testing was used to motive the problem.
-Unclear description of how Prototyping was used to validate the business model.
-Market analysis Good description of targetted market including products and competitors relevant to your business idea.
-SWOT analysis (strengths, weakness, opportunities, threates) performed to describe the market potential for your business plan.
-Vague / generic description of competitors No SWOT analysis provided Project planning: Implementation plan Good implementation plan providing information on total lead time, cost, and resources required for the implementation project for developing the product or service.
-The tasks included in the plan cover all main activities and are detailed enough to support well-motivated effort and resource estimates.
-The implementation plan includes a visualised time plan, resource list &amp; system anatomy. the plan consists of a few generic tasks such as implement application, implement server etc. dependencies between tasks are not visualised in the time plan the tasks are not planned in time, i.e. lack start and end date.
-Project planning: Risk assessment - Project-specific development risks and business risks are identified and prioritised, and their impact on the project is discussed. only generic risks are identified and/or weakly described, e.g. only by name and in generic term such as unrealistic expectations, lack of resources, inccorect effort estimates. the risks are not prioritized and/or not clearly motivated.
-Form - writing style - Readable language with good flow through use of top-down writing structure and topic sentences . - lack of opening paragraphs/sentences that summarise/introduce the section/paragraph that follows.
+Business model - Good business model description using lean canvas and including customer segment and early adopters, problem, solution, unique value proposition, revenue streams and channels MOM testing used to motivate problem Prototyping used to validate product-market fit. - Vague and generic description of customer segments, e.g. all smartphone users in the world Unclear description of how MOM testing was used to motive the problem Unclear description of how Prototyping was used to validate the business model.
+Market analysis - Good description of targetted market including products and competitors relevant to your business idea SWOT analysis (strengths, weakness, opportunities, threates) performed to describe the market potential for your business plan. - Vague / generic description of competitors - No SWOT analysis provided Project planning: Implementation plan - Information on total leadtime and resources required to develop the product or service, (clearly) based on the (provided) implementation plan The tasks included in the implementation plan cover all main activities and are detailed enough to support well-motivated effort and resource estimates The implementation plan includes a visualised time plan and a list of required resources, and is clearly based on the (provided) system anatomy. - no overview of total project leadtime or resources provided - the plan consists of a few generic tasks such as implement application, implement server etc dependencies between tasks are not visualised in the time plan - the tasks are not planned in time, i.e. lack start and end date.
+Project planning: Risk assessment - Project-specific development risks and business risks are identified and prioritised, and their impact on the project is discussed. - only generic risks are identified and/or weakly described, e.g. only by name and in generic term such as unrealistic expectations, lack of resources, inccorect effort estimates the risks are not prioritized and/or not clearly motivated.
+Form - writing style - Readable language with good flow through use of top-down writing structure and topic sentences. - lack of opening paragraphs/sentences that summarise/introduce the section/paragraph that follows.